 This means that more responsibility is placed on parents to keep kids up to speed over the summer.
 But before you panic, this does not mean that you have to go out and hire an expensive tutor or force your kids to complete hours of work instead of hitting the beach.
 With a few, simple steps, you can ensure that your child doesn’t fall behind and is prepared for a successful school year.

-4 THINGS PARENTS CAN DO TO KEEP KIDS LEARNING THIS SUMMER
+4 THINGS PARENTS CAN DO TO PREVENT SUMMER LEARNING LOSS

 If you are having trouble motivating your youngster, try children’s magazines as an alternative to books.
 Magazines cover an array of interests from animals to sports to cooking.
 You can also sit with your children and take turns reading.
 Another fun idea is to sign up for a Summer Reading Club at the library, school or local book store.
 Most importantly, be sure to include reading time everyday of the summer.
 Twenty minutes a day is all it takes.